The turnaround time is 2–4 weeks in most situations.

 When should you expect your results?
-Within 3-7 weeks of us receiving your sample!
+Typically within 2-4 weeks of us receiving your sample!

 What happens with the sample?
 When a sample is received by our lab, the solution on the swab is mixed with various chemicals and copied by a process called Polymerase Chain Reaction (PCR), which replicates millions of copies of DNA for analysis—we call those pieces of DNA “markers."